-As expected, relative humidity values in the quality-controlled data are always higher than in the uncorrected data.
-Averaged over each data series, the correction ranges from +7.1 % to +9.9 % to the uncorrected relative humidity readings.
+As expected, relative humidity values in the qualitycontrolled data are always higher than in the uncorrected data.
+Averaged over each data series, the correction ranges from +7.1% to +9.9% compared with the uncorrected relative humidity readings.
 These values correspond with the above-mentioned dry bias values found in previous studies (Vance et al., 2004; Tetzlaff, 2016).

 The dynamical adjustment applied to the temperature and wind measurements is the only procedure that actually modifies the measured data (Martin and Suhr, 2021).
 Regarding the temperature data, the adjustment leads to a seemingly faster response of the dropsondes' temperature sensors to strong small-scale changes with height.
-This helps to overcome the smaller temperature variability captured by the sondes as compared to the aircraft measurements (see also Tetzlaff, 2016).
+This helps to overcome the lower temperature variability captured by the sondes compared with the aircraft measurements (see also Tetzlaff, 2016).
 We illustrate this effect in Fig. 3 for the three dropsondes that were released over sea ice.
 It is shown that the dynamical adjustment leads to more pronounced upper and lower boundaries of the temperature inversions, especially for those at a height of about 200-400 m, whereas the remaining measured temperature data are barely affected.
-For all dropsonde measurements, the average temperature of each profile changed by only about 0.05-0.25 K by the dynamical adjustment.
-The dynamical adjustment for wind caused hardly any change of the original wind values (not shown).
+For all dropsonde measurements, the average temperature of each profile only changed by about 0.05-0.25 K due to the dynamical adjustment.
+The dynamical adjustment for wind barely caused any change in the original wind values (not shown).